Banner graphic for She-philosopher.com: Studies in the history of science, technology & culture

 The first study in the series is entitled “The Missing Historical Context: Anglo-America’s Founding Gun and Militia Laws (pre- and post-Second Amendment).”

-EDITED This burgeoning study was LAST UPDATED: 11/20/2024, with an update on the real California-Mexico border crisis, added to the illustrated section placing the cheesy Chinese-made Trump Bible in historical context ... a post-election comment added to my pre-election remonstrance that turning back to the future with Trump-style despotic government is a deal with the Devil ... and more changes, highlighted with red NEW and EDITED stickers.
+EDITED This burgeoning study was LAST UPDATED: 12/10/2024, with a thicker narrative detailing my ongoing battle with the Big Banks over credit card fee scams, including more pushback about how the Trumpublican GOP’s intent to delete regulatory government further rigs the system against the average American, added to my post-election comment, following my pre-election remonstrance that turning back to the future with Trump-style despotic government is a deal with the Devil (as in the 17th century, we will once again be ruled by an “absolute proprietary”) ... another case study of water pollution (similarly mismanaged by the federal government) supplementing the update on the real California-Mexico border crisis, added to the illustrated section placing the cheesy Chinese-made Trump Bible in historical context ... and more changes, highlighted with red NEW and EDITED stickers.
 (NOTE: you may need to refresh this page in your browser in order to view my most recent changes.)

 This same Web page includes a series of images documenting the postmodern shift away from the original public meaning of the Second Amendment.
 Here I argue that the individual right to keep and bear arms, as popularized by the NRA, SCOTUS, etc. — and encapsulated in statements like “The Bill of Rights grants citizens the right to bear arms to protect themselves against a potential tyrannical government.” — is a postmodern invention.